Plans and Tips For Library Builders

 To protect the Little Free Library name and quality of the Libraries themselves, the name Little Free Library and its common variations are trademarked.
 If you want to use the name Little Free Library, you must have an official charter sign and charter number on your Library.
 For more information, click here to view our Terms & Conditions.

 Only Libraries with official charter signs and numbers can be photographed and displayed as part of the Little Free Library network.
 This is the only way we can track, monitor, support, fund and celebrate your efforts.

-One easy way to build a Little Free Library (or several!) is to purchase an Amish Shed Kit or a Lakeside Kit.
+One easy way to build a Little Free Library (or several!) is to purchase a Little Free Library Kit from our online store.
 Whether you’re building a Library as a family project or your employer or service organization is participating in a large-scale build day, these kits make it easy to build Little Libraries in only a few hours.
 Both kits come with all the pieces you need to assemble a Little Library, step-by-step written instructions and the above video guide!

 Neighborhood Library Builders Guild

 Check out the Neighborhood Library Builders Guild Facebook page for tips and advice from fellow Library builders.

 Step by step instructions to install your Little Free Library.

 - Thousands of people have used these tips and tricks and blueprints and measurements for builders that we created just for you.